benkeser/davidbphd_blog/20201229/organized_files.md

 Have you ever been in this situation or is it just me?

 A collaborator asks for a set of “pre-specified” analyses, but results don’t quite make sense.
 So they ask for a few more.
-And a few more after that.
+And a few more.
 Oddly enough, you notice a correlation between magnitude of p-values and “making sense”.
-You, a principled statistician, point out that we should only trust pre-specified analyses and all other analyses are exploratory.
-But by now your collaborator is seeing NEJM and JAMA logos floating around their head and are planning a future TED talks.
-To placate you, your collaborator puts a sentence in the discussion about a need to validate in future studies.
+You, a principled statistician, point out that we should only trust pre-specified analyses and all other analyses should be considered exploratory.
+But by now your collaborator has the JAMA logo in their eyes and are planning a future TED talks.
+To placate you, they put a sentence in the discussion about a need to validate in future studies.
 You cry yourself to sleep at night, having failed in your solemn duty as an arbiter or the scientific method.

 To avoid this situation, commit to producing (and [probably publishing](https://doi.org/10.1186/s12874-019-0879-5)) prespecified